top of page

 Sangu Mandanna

 Just read The Very Secret Society of Irregular Witches and it was SO cute.
-Once again, there is romance okay, but there's also chosen family, queer representation, oh and also magic!
+Once again, there is romance, but there's also chosen family, queer representation, oh and also magic!
 Brown witches, I mean tell me more.

 Magogodi oaMphela Makhene